-weblate import_project ct> <gitrepo> <branch> <filemask>
+weblate import_project project < gitrepo > <branch > <filemask > project> names an existing project, into which the components are to be imported.

 Changed in version 3.0: The import_project command is now based on the Component discovery add-on, leading to some changes in behavior and what parameters are accepted.